-Prior to the preparation of our report, we reviewed the details of the new bridge installation including the end treatment options based on the regulatory restrictions and the cost estimates that we were to review.
+Prior to the preparation of our report, we reviewed the details of the new replacement bridge installation including the end treatment options based on the regulatory restrictions and the cost estimates that we were to review.
+We also conducted modeling of the affected reach of the drain to demonstrate that the proposed replacement bridge would satisfy the requirements of E.R.C.A.